Hands Burning From Peppers? Relief Step By Step

 Water is not your solution.
 In fact, it can worsen the chili burn you are experiencing as it actually moves the capsaicin (the compound that creates a pepper’s heat) around your skin.
 It increases the area affected; it doesn’t reduce it.
 Instead of the faucet, head to the refrigerator immediately.

-Step 2: Grab the milk from the fridge and soak those hands
+Step 2: Grab the milk from the fridge and soak those hands.

-Step 3: Prepare for next time – use food preparation gloves
+Step 3: Prepare for next time.

 Must-read related posts

-UPDATE NOTICE: This post was updated on October 3, 2022 to include new content.
+UPDATE NOTICE: This post was updated on September 15, 2024 to include new content.

 Subscribe